jasonKercher/fql/usage.md

 fql hello.sql
 ```

-Personally, I prefer a here-doc especially for bigger queries.
+Personally, I prefer a here-doc (especially for bigger queries).
 It just looks cleaner, while still giving you access
 to shell variables (if that is an option).
 ```sh
 fql <<FQL